2. Articles

 It’s probably one of the worst.
 Why?
 Because this act is a part of funeral rituals, symbolizing a bridge (“hashi 橋”) that invites the deceased to the afterlife.

-Oh I was doing that with my friend when sharing sushi…
+Crap, I was doing that with my friend when sharing sushi…

-Nooo please don’t!
+Nooo, please don’t!
 This funeral-related behavior is often regarded as highly disrespectful.

 2. Dripping liquid (Namida-bashi”)